 Where are you in race to Carnoustie?

-The first three counting events for this year’s Wryter Cup at Carnoustie are now complete, so check where you stand by checking out the latest table here.
+The first five counting events for this year’s Wryter Cup at Carnoustie are now complete, so see where you stand by checking out the latest table here.

 Lost in France